deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

 ## Rest
 A hybrid architectural style derived from several network based architectural styles.

-## Perspectives in Architectural design
+## Two Perspectives in Architectural design
 There are 2 common perspectives in architectural design (be it building or software) The designer
 1. starts with nothing.